Aubameyang signs for Barcelona on free transfer following Arsenal exit

 Pierre-Emerick Aubameyang has signed for Barcelona on a free transfer following his departure from Arsenal.

-Aubameyang's final contract at Arsenal was terminated by mutual consent on Tuesday, with the 32-year-old having initially arrived in Spain on deadline day to thrash out terms with Barca.
+Aubameyang's contract at Arsenal was terminated by mutual consent on Tuesday, with the 32-year-old having arrived in Spain on deadline day to thrash out terms with Barca.

 Editors' Picks